Ecwid/ecwid-wordpress-plugin/readme.txt

 Ecwid is a free full-featured shopping cart that can easily be added to any blog.
 It offers the performance and flexibility you need, with none of the hassles you don't.

-There are eight key advantages to Ecwid:
+There are seven key advantages to Ecwid:
 - It's free.
-- It has AJAX everywhere and supports drag-and-drop
+- It has AJAX everywhere and supports drag-and-drop minutes.
-- It can be easily integrated to any existing site or Facebook profile in minutes.
 - It can be mirrored on many sites at the same time.
 Add your store to many sites, manage it from one place.